firefly-iii/docs/docs/docs/firefly-iii/concepts/accounts.md

 There are two "directions" for liabilities.
 When you are the **debtor** you must pay it back.
 If you are the **creditor** the money will be paid back to you.
 Two easy examples are:

 - You are the debtor to your student loans.
-- You are the creditor when you borrowed a friend money to buy a new PC.
+- You are the creditor when you loaned a friend money to buy a new PC.

 !!! info
     Although you can set the interest rate for a liability, Firefly III will not automatically calculate the interest due.